myvirusking/Python-Clock/README.md

-# Python-Clock
+# Python-Digital-Clock
-Clock Provide Current- Time and Date ,Calender, Alarn which done using PYTHON
+Digital-Clock Provide Current- Time and Date ,Calender, Alarn which done using PYTHON